istSOS/istsos2/documentation/register.rst

     Before registering new sensors it’s advised to initialize observed properties and unit of measures.

-Registering new observed properties with the GUI
+Define new observed properties with the GUI
 =================================================

 **Define an observed property**